TinoTano/Personal_Research/README.md

 While creating videogames we will notice that they are full of expensive operations that needs a high amount of resources.
-Draw calls (objects, characters, maps), collisions...
+Draw calls (objects, characters, maps), collisions, locate objects...

 These actions can bring down our game performance as the number of game objects increases.
 Think in a game where it's necessary to check the collisions between objects every frame.
 If there are 5 objects on the scene, the game needs to check every pair of them.
 5 objects is not a high number of checks (5 objects * 4 other objects = 20 checks), but what will happen if the scene have 50 objects?
 50x49 = 2450 checks, and 100 objects? and 200?...
 That's a lot of checks every frame.